-The sensitivity and specificity for the non-contact thermometer is 97%.
-The non-contact infrared thermometer is a reliable, comfortable, and accurate option for measurement of temperature and is very useful for the screening of fever in the pediatric population.
+The non-contact infrared thermometer is a reliable, comfortable, and accurate option for the measurement of temperature and is very useful for the screening of fever in the pediatric population.

-An infrared thermometer is actually reading the temperature above, below or around where you see the laser, and “shoots out” in a cone shape.
-The farther away you are from your target object, the larger the spot you will be measuring.
+An infrared thermometer is actually reading the temperature above, below, or around where you see the laser, and “shoots out” in a cone shape.

 The infrared thermometer measures the surface temperature of an object.
 The unit’s optics sense emitted, reflected, and transmitted energy which is collect and focused onto a detector.